Art therapy for ageing well,

-If you or someone you care for is an older adult in Edinburgh going through dementia, illness, grief, retirement or other life changes, you’re not alone.
-I offer art therapy for older adults and carers, either through one-to-one sessions at Creative Arts Therapies Space (CATS), or by working with organisations across the Lothians on a freelance basis.
+If you or someone you care for is an older adult in Edinburgh facing dementia, illness, grief, retirement or other life changes, you’re not alone.
+I offer art therapy for older adults and carers through one-to-one sessions at Creative Arts Therapies Space (CATS) and by working with organisations across the Lothians.

 Hi, I’m Joey.

-I’m an Art Therapist, born and raised in Hong Kong, now based in Edinburgh.
-I support older adults and carers through life changes with warmth, creativity and care.
+I am an Art Psychotherapist, born and raised in Hong Kong and now based in Edinburgh.
+At Creative Arts Therapies Space (CATS), I offer one-to-one art therapy, and I also work freelance with organisations supporting older adults and carers through life changes with warmth, creativity, and care.

 Working Together